 Before turning to abstraction in 2019, I was a representational artist.
 I began as a colored pencil artist in the early 2000's.
 In 2013, I transitioned to painting in oils.
 I was represented by New Masters Art Gallery in Rockville, Maryland, until it closed in 2017.

 I have had the privilege of wonderful teachers in the Washington, DC/Maryland/Virginia region, including J.Jordan Bruns (my mentor), Glen Kessler, Gavin Glakas, Walter Bartman and others at the Yellow Barn Studio in Glen Echo, Maryland, Compass Atelier in Rockville, Maryland, and The Art League at the Torpedo Factory in Alexandria, Virginia.
 I am deeply indebted to my Oregon artist friends and teachers, Christopher St. John and Mika Aono, for their generous and insightful guidance about art and life, and to ArtCity’s founder.
-Charly Swing. for her commitment to Eugene's art community.
+Charly Swing. for her commitment to growing and enriching Eugene's art ecosystem.
 Many thanks to Vicki Krohn Amorose for shepherding artists like me into the world of writing about art and for introducing me to the Eugene contemporary arts scene.